thorfriisphd-rgb/CCHC_Swing_analyzer/README.md

 If you use this repository, please cite:

-> Friis, T. (2026).
-> *C12orf29 encodes IBAM (In Between Actin and Myosin), a sarcomeric protein with a conserved actomyosin binding grammar spanning ~1 billion years of evolution.*
+Friis TE. *C12orf29 encodes IBAM (In Between Actin and Myosin), a sarcomeric protein with a conserved actomyosin interaction grammar spanning approximately one billion years of evolution.* Manuscript in preparation.
-> bioRxiv [preprint pending].

 ---
 ## License